-Admission to the program is subject to the approval of the O'Neil Program in Business Journalism chair.
-Students studying in the program will be advised by the O'Neil chair.
+Admission to the program is subject to the approval of the faculty member who holds the O'Neil Chair in Business Journalism.
+Students studying in the program will be advised by this faculty member.

 Internships and Practica

 Upon achieving junior and senior status, students are encouraged to take on experiences that enable them to work under the guidance of professionals in the news industry (internships).
 Many on-campus activities also offer practical experience (practica), and students are strongly urged to take advantage of the opportunities available to them through both the Student Media Company, which publishes a daily newspaper and a yearbook, and the Journalism Division.
 Practica are taken for one credit hour at a time.
 Internships may be taken for one, two or three credit hours at a time, depending on the number of hours worked.
 A total of three credit hours of internships and practica may be counted toward a student's degree requirements but may not be counted toward the required six credit hours of electives within the division.
 Internships and practica are taken on a pass/fail basis only and are restricted to journalism majors and minors.